Table Of Contents

-A dilapidation report contains information that has been collected and compiled on the present state of a premises at a given point in time.
+A dilapidation report contains information that has been collected and compiled on a premises at a given point in time.
 It surveys and checks any recent damage and the condition of a particular property that may have been brought on by a construction development, demolition of a building, or land excavation.

 What Is The Purpose Of Dilapidation Report?

-The primary purpose of such report is to record the current condition of a building, set of buildings on the same premises or neighbouring buildings (depends upon your scope of work) that are likely to be damaged by an upcoming construction.
-Dilapidation reports are generated so that an objection can be avoided in future after the completion of structure.
+The primary purpose of such report is to record the current condition of a building, set of buildings on the same premises or neighboring buildings (depends upon your scope of work) that are likely to be damaged by an upcoming construction.
+Dilapidation reports are generated so that an objection can be avoided after the completion of a structure.